amusecode/amusecode.org/installation.md

 ---

-Installation instructions can be found in the [documentation](https://amuse.readthedocs.io/en/latest/install/howto-install-AMUSE.html)
+Full installation instructions can be found in the [documentation](https://amuse.readthedocs.io/en/latest/install/howto-install-AMUSE.html).